 The cat has two sets of teeth during its lifetime.
 Twenty-six deciduous teeth (baby or milk) begin to “erupt” at about 21 days of age1.
 With rare exceptions kittens are born without teeth4.
 They are fully grown by 5 to 6 weeks of age and the different types of teeth erupt at different times allowing age to be determined4(see below).
 At 4 months of age the thirty permanent teeth begin to show.
 These are complete by about 6 months of age.
 Cat teeth follow the general pattern that is found in most carnivores.
 A cat’s teeth tear flesh like serrated blades.
 A wild cat’s teeth are cleaned as they scrape over the bones of prey.

 It is thought that dry cat food (dry kibble) can play a similar role for the domestic cat4 but others disagree6 describing it as “designer” food6.
 A majority of experts would agree that a properly prepared homemade raw dietwith ground bone is the answer to natural cat teeth health.
 Both the upper and lower jaws have:

 The picture below shows these teeth and the chart immediately below shows the number on the upper and lower jaws.
-When the jaw is closed the canine teeth interlock and the lower incissors rest just in front of the upper incissors.
-The molars are behind the incissors and premolars.
-The small incissors are for holding and nibbling.
-The canines are for stabbing and killing (breaking the veterbrae of prey).
+When the jaw is closed the canine teeth interlock and the lower incisors rest just in front of the upper incisors.
+The molars are behind the incisors and premolars.
+The small incisors are for holding and nibbling.
+The canines are for stabbing and killing (breaking the vertebrae of prey).